Get to know student support

 • The Student Life Building is open 24/7 with LJMU security staff always on site.

-• We have a university police officer, PC Martin Triggs, who you can speak to in confidence.
+• We also have a university police officer, PC Martin Triggs, who you can speak to in confidence.
 He’s in the Student Life Building every Monday, Thursday and Friday from 10am to 2pm, or you can email him martin.triggs@merseyside.police.uk.

-Guidance on harassment and sexual misconduct
+Zero tolerance on harassment and sexual misconduct at LJMU

 We recognise that incidents of harassment and sexual misconduct can unfortunately occur both within and beyond the university.
 This type of behaviour will not be tolerated, and we are committed to promoting a culture in which these incidents will be addressed.

 We have created an online guide of all the provisions in place to address harassment and sexual misconduct within our university community.
-Plus, you will be required to complete awareness training at the beginning of the academic year.
-You will be contacted about this in due course.

 Report and Support